HackMelbourne/Hackiethon2024Frontend/README.md

 Then actions or skills that do damage, including projectiles, take effect afterwards Then finally, all currently existing projectiles move one step along their paths.
 In other words:
-Movement/block -> buffing skills -> attack -> damage Skill
+Movement/block/buffing skills -> attacks/damage skills -> projectile movement
 You can always block or jump away from attacks